Pyomo/pyomo/doc/OnlineDocs/modeling_extensions/gdp/solving.rst

 The Big M reformulation\ [#gdp-bm]_ results in a smaller transformed model, avoiding the need to add extra variables; however, it yields a looser continuous relaxation.
 By default, the BM transformation will estimate reasonably tight M values for you if variables are bounded.
 For nonlinear models where finite expression bounds may be inferred from variable bounds, the BM transformation may also be able to automatically compute M values for you.
-For all other models, you will need to provide the M values through a "BigM" Suffix.
+For all other models, you will need to provide the M values through a "BigM" Suffix, or through the `bigM` argument to the transformation.
 We will raise a ``GDP_Error`` for missing M values.
 We implement the multiple-parameter Big-M (MBM) approach described in literature\ [#gdp-mbm]_.